Most Popular Angular Component Libraries

 PrimeNG

-Regarded as one of the most dynamic Angular component libraries, PrimeNG consists of more than 80 UI components.
-This open-source library offers responsive and mobile-friendly themes as well as easy-to-customize templates.
-Numerous advanced components from PrimeNG help developers to elevate user experience.
+Regarded as one of the most dynamic Angular component libraries, PrimeNG includes more than 80 UI components.
+This open-source library offers responsive, mobile-friendly themes and easy-to-customize templates.
+Numerous advanced components from PrimeNG help developers elevate the user experience.

 Features of PrimeNG: